COUNTRY PROFILE

 Best Product Prospects:

 FAS Post Jakarta advises that primary ingredients such as wheat, refined sugar, soybeans, dairy, fresh fruit, and processed fruit have high demand and are frequently imported.
-Blending products used for enriching products such as corn starch, potato starch, dehydrated potato, garlic powder, onion powder, and chili powder are also in demand.
-Coffee extracts or concentrates fresh fruits and vegetables; cheese and tree nuts are also in demand.
+Blending products used for enriching products such as corn starch, potato starch, dehydrated potato, garlic powder, onion powder, and chili powder, are also in demand.

 Related Events